Not-so-glass-like Caging and Fluctuations of an Active Matter Model

 then have

 where translational and rotational diffusion constants are related as $D_r = d D_t$, thus generalizing to arbitrary $d$ the natural choice made for $d=3$ systems \cite{dhont1996introduction}.
-This particular scaling, however, does not qualitatively alter the conclusions about the role of activity~\cite{SI}.
-Note that $\otimes$ corresponds to the cross product in $d=3$, and more generally denotes the projection of $\mathbf{\xi}_r(t)$ on the tangent surface perpendicular to $\mathbf{e}(t)$.
-Equation~\eqref{eq:abp_dynamics2} therefore corresponds to $\mathbf{e}(t)$ moving on the surface of a unit hypersphere.
-Simulations leverage a standard event-driven Brownian dynamics scheme~\cite{foffi2005scaling,scala2007event,charbonneau2024dynamics} with the Brownian component giving rise to purely ballistic collisions, thus preventing tracer and obstacles from ever overlapping.
+Note that this particular choice of scaling, however, does not qualitatively alter the conclusions about the role of activity~\cite{SI}.
+Here $\otimes$ denotes the projection of $\mathbf{\xi}_r(t)$ on the tangent surface perpendicular to $\mathbf{e}(t)$.
+Equation~\eqref{eq:abp_dynamics2} therefore corresponds to $\mathbf{e}(t)$ evolving on the surface of a unit hypersphere.
+Our simulations leverage a standard event-driven Brownian dynamics scheme~\cite{foffi2005scaling,scala2007event,charbonneau2024dynamics} with the Brownian component giving rise to purely ballistic collisions, thus preventing tracer and obstacles from ever overlapping.